 Sustainable Solutions (1 course) - Either through a seminar course or independent research, students focus on a particular issue such as energy, food, or sustainable design and work towards the development of practical solutions.
-The focus here is on a specific problem and solutions that might be applied to it on local, national, and
+The focus here is on a specific problem and solutions that might be applied to it on local, national, and global scales.
+Students are offered opportunities for synthesis and application that actively involve students in the scientific methods of hypothesis development and testing, data collection, analysis and interpretation, and dissemination of results.

-SUS 405 Sustainable Solutions SUS 970 Research (see page 66)
+SUS 405 Sustainable Solutions

+SUS 970 Independent Research (see page 66)